 A new generation of brain scanners promise to upgrade your mind’s operating system and optimize your neural circuits.
 Results may vary.

-“The Smart, the Stupid, and the Catastrophically Scary: An Interview with an Anonymous Data Scientist” (preview)
+“The Smart, the Stupid, and the Catastrophically Scary: An Interview with an Anonymous Data Scientist” (full piece)

 A long conversation with a veteran data scientist on AI, deep learning, FinTech, and the future.

 “The Madness of the Crowd” by Tim Hwang (full piece)

 A decade ago, the internet was praised for empowering the smart, collaborative crowd.
 Now it’s blamed for unleashing the stupid, malicious mob.
 What happened?

 “Building the Virtual Wall” by Juan Llamas-Rodriguez (full piece)

 The US government is pouring millions into automating border enforcement.
 It’s a good story for tech journalists, a lucrative opportunity for defense contractors, and bad for everyone else.